Commentary

 Policy Analysis for California Education

 Approximately one in five students in the U.S. speak a language other than English at home, with the majority concentrated in early elementary grades and approximately 70% speaking Spanish as their native language.
-Despite the dramatic growth of Latino English learners over the past several decades, these students continue to be taught disproportionately by less qualified teachers.
+Despite the dramatic growth of Latino English learners (ELLs) over the past several decades, these students continue to be taught disproportionately by less qualified teachers.
 To be in compliance with Titles I and III of the No Child Left Behind Act (2001), however, schools must use instruction that is supported empirically and demonstrate adequate yearly academic progress among English learners.

-The results support the recent decision of California’s Commission on Teacher Credentialing to require that intern teachers receive more training in how to teach English Learners.
+The results support the recent decision of California’s Commission on Teacher Credentialing (CTC) to require that intern teachers receive more training in how to teach English Learners.
 Specifically, López and her colleagues found that states requiring ESL or bilingual certification were associated with markedly higher achievement for Latino English learners.
 Although there was a negative relationship between requiring all teachers to have some training in the needs of English learners and achievement, this finding underscores that context is critical in interpreting the results.
 States that require all teachers to have training in meeting the needs of ELLs tend to be states that do not require teachers of English learners to hold specialist certification in ESL or bilingual education.
 Thus, the requirement is often an artifact of having to meet federal guidelines regarding the needs of English learners.
 Thus, the findings suggest that in comparison to states that require specialist certification, states that do not—and instead require all teachers to have some kind of training—are not setting the standards high enough to help ameliorate achievement disparities within this population.

 In contrast to states that require all teachers to have some kind of training but do not require specialist certification or states that require specialist certification but not training for all teachers, states that have both requirements have markedly higher achievement.
 In part, requiring all teachers to have some level of training may be much more effective in terms of ensuring English learners’ needs are met across their English acquisition trajectory (e.g., once ELLs are in mainstream English classrooms).
 Thus, there is evidence that all teachers should have at minimum one course covering essential knowledge to help them be successful with English learners considering that they are highly likely to have English learners (whether presently labeled or further along the English language development trajectory) in their classrooms.
 State policies, however, must be more stringent in what they deem as “highly qualified” to teach English learners.
 One course simply is not sufficient to meet the needs of all ELLs.